 Michael J. White

-Robert E Turner Distinguished Professor of Population Studies
+Robert E. Turner Distinguished Professor Emeritus of Population Studies and Professor Emeritus of Sociology

 Michael White joined the PSTC and Brown in 1989.
 He was director of the PSTC from 2006-2011.
-White directs the initiative in Spatial Structures in the Social Sciences (S4).
+White is the former director of the Spatial Structures in the Social Sciences (S4).
 He also holds a position as Honorary Professor at the University of the Witwatersrand, South Africa.

 White has served on the Board of Directors of the Population Association of America and on the scientific panels and advisory committees for a number of organizations, including the National Institutes of Health, the International Union for the Scientific Study of Population, the U.S. National Academies, and the INDEPTH network of demographic surveillance centers.
 He currently serves on the Scientific Advisory Board of the Asian Demographic Research Institute (ADRI) based in Shanghai.